EucWang/react-native.cn/docs/docs/0.51/communication-android.md

 In [Integrating with Existing Apps guide](integration-with-existing-apps.html) and [Native UI Components guide](native-components-android.html) we learn how to embed React Native in a native component and vice versa.
 When we mix native and React Native components, we'll eventually find a need to communicate between these two worlds.
 Some ways to achieve that have been already mentioned in other guides.
 This article summarizes available techniques.

-## Introduction
+## 介绍

-React Native is inspired by React, so the basic idea of the information flow is similar.
-The flow in React is one-directional.
+React Native受React的启发, 所以基本的数据流的思想是相似的.
+React中的数据流是单方向的.
 We maintain a hierarchy of components, in which each component depends only on its parent and its own internal state.
 We do this with properties: data is passed from a parent to its children in a top-down manner.
 If an ancestor component relies on the state of its descendant, one should pass down a callback to be used by the descendant to update the ancestor.

 The same concept applies to React Native.
 As long as we are building our application purely within the framework, we can drive our app with properties and callbacks.
 But, when we mix React Native and native components, we need some special, cross-language mechanisms that would allow us to pass information between them.